Move Over for Safety. Every Worker, Every Time.

 The most important thing any driver can do to improve the safety of roadside workers is to stay alert behind the wheel.
 This means making a commitment to distraction-free driving.
 Turn off or silence your phone to avoid temptation.
 Wait until you get to your destination to make calls and to read or respond to text messages.
 It could save the life of a first responder, emergency service provider or road construction worker.

-If you have been injured or if you have lost a loved one in a car accident in Ohio, contact the experienced team at Rinehardt Law Firm.
+If you have been injured or if you have lost a loved one in a car accident in Ohio, contact the experienced team at Rinehardt Injury Attorneys.
 Call 419-LAW-2020 for a free case consultation.